 “We are proud of our program’s commitment to making the development of pro-social skills and positive group behaviour a primary program objective.
 Global classic and current research on child development has proven time and time again, that Preschool children are significantly better positioned to internalize emerging cognitive/academic concepts when their social and emotional needs and forays have been supported during the years preceding Kindergarten.”

-Like our highly regarded Junior and Senior Kindergarten Programs, year after year, the feedback received from parents of students having moved on from OAAK’s Preschool Program is consistent: the level of preparedness for Junior Kindergarten is exemplary; the social competence and emotional intelligence with which the students enter their Kindergarten environments is unparalleled, co-operative play skills are firmly in place and the focus and ability to attend to classroom tasks is superb!
+Like our highly regarded Junior and Senior Kindergarten Programs, year after year, the feedback received from parents of students having moved on from The Oakville Academy School for the Arts program is consistent: the level of preparedness for Junior Kindergarten is exemplary; the social competence and emotional intelligence with which the students enter their Kindergarten environments is unparalleled, co-operative play skills are firmly in place and the focus and ability to attend to classroom tasks is superb!

 The Preschool Program is influenced and inspired by Italy’s famed, Reggio Emilia approach to creating optimum learning environments for young children.
 Within the context of this philosophical movement, young learners are encouraged, along with their teachers, to decide upon and undertake projects of study that allow for on-going investigation, in-depth study and the ability to develop and internalize skills and concepts from the entire range of curriculum components such as math, science, visual arts, social studies, music, dance/movement and technology.
 These subject areas, within a project-based emergent curriculum, are delivered to students through group dialogue, well chosen program and learning materials, literacy and math charts connected to the on-going investigation of ideas put forth by children and, of course, the visual arts.